dquilter/transform-val-js/readme.md

 The `dir` parameter is optional.
 Specifying either a 'Y' or 'X' will return the translation along the relevant axis.
 Omitting this parameter will mean an array of values will be returned.

+Values returned are numeric, representing the scale where 1 equals the original size, 0.5 would equal half the original size and 2 would equal twice the original size.

+### getRotate

+Gets the values of a 2D rotate transformation:

+	transformVal.getRotate(elem);

-Values returned are numeric, representing the
+Values returned are numeric, representing the degrees that the element has been rotated.